ryanstables/video-playback-angular/README.md

 # VideoPlayback

-- The video player uses Angular with RxJS.
+- The video player uses Angular 13 with RxJS
-- The player is not intended for use on mobile.
+- The player is not intended for use on mobile
-- Some basic tests have been implemented to check the components render correctly and respond to mouse events.
+- Some basic tests have been implemented to check the components render correctly and respond to mouse events
+- Unit tests are implemented using Jest

 # Instructions

-Run:
+Run (in the project root):
 1. Install dependencies: `npm i`
-2. run the developmetn server: `ng serve`
+2. Run the development server: `ng serve`
-3. open a browser and navigate to `http://localhost:4200/`
+3. Open a browser and navigate to `http://localhost:4200/`

 Test:
-1. run unit tests using `npm test`
+1. Run unit tests using `npm test`

 ## Development server